 Newcomb Institute is pleased to showcase the latest publication of the Women Leading Change Journal

-Newcomb Institute is pleased to announce the latest publication of two new issues of Women Leading Change: Case Studies in Women, Gender, and Feminism.
-Featuring case studies authored by Newcomb Scholars, an elite cohort of undergraduate students at Tulane University.
+Newcomb Institute announces the latest publication of two new issues of Women Leading Change: Case Studies in Women, Gender, and Feminism.
+Featuring case studies authored by Newcomb Scholars, an elite cohort of students at Tulane University.
 Newcomb News.

 Non-binary and transgender Californians suffered alarming levels of physical and sexual violence in the past year

 September 6, 2023.
 An annual survey of physical and sexual violence suffered by Californians documents for the first time the higher incidence of violence among non-binary and transgender people.
 Newcomb News.

 Current Intern of Newcomb Institute Co-writes MS. Article on Recent Developments in Abortion Bans in Texas

 Val Diez Canseco is a Reproductive Rights and Reproductive Health Intern and Newcomb Scholar through the Newcomb Institute.
 She is an editorial intern at Ms. and a sophomore at Tulane University studying international relations and English.
 Newcomb News.

 Protect and Control: Coverture's Logics Across Welfare Policy and Abortion Law